JozefTkocz/serverless-fullstack/Readme.md

 The motivation is mostly a way to cheaply host hobby projects and to have a platform to try out new tech.

+Why not Django/Rails?
+Why not [just use Postgres?](https://www.amazingcto.com/postgres-for-everything/) I'm cheap, and don't want to pay for an EC2 and/or RDS instance.

 ## Infrastructure

 In order to deploy the lambda function, first create an ECR with a dummy container image: